ChristianTremblay/pyhaystack/README.rst

 -------------------------------
 Actually, connection can be established with :

+* Niagara4_ by Tridium
 * NiagaraAX_ by Tridium
 * Widesky_ by VRT_
-* Skyspark_ by SkyFoundry
+* Skyspark_ by SkyFoundry (version 2 and 3)

-Connection to Niagara AX requires the nHaystack_ module by J2 Innovations
+Connection to Niagara AX or Niagara 4 requires the nHaystack_ module by J2 Innovations

 How do I install pyhaystack ?
 -----------------------------